hartnetl/ridley-me-this-2/README.md

 * Collate sponsorship details about the turtles for the management to reveal how much profit has been raised for the turtles, which turtles have been sponsored by who etc
 * Allow users to name the turtle when purchasing, instead of having to contact the site admin to do it manually
 * Add JavaScript to hide the turtle info section when admin is adding a product unless it is a turtle they are uploading
+* Tidy up admin panel - I ran out of time to add the meta data

 <hr>